 The primary functions of the ACE Science Center are to handle Level 1 and Browse Data processing for the ACE Mission, and to distribute science data from ACE to the community.
 Other functions performed by the Science Center include preparing all science data for archiving at the NSSDC and acting as the archive for all ACE data during the lifetime of the mission.
 The ASC also acts as an interface between the project scientists and the Flight Operations Team.
 The Science Center's centralized services are intended to guarantee appropriate use of data formatting standards, improve communications, and reduce redundant effort in data processing.

 March 2015: ACE Magnetometer spectrograms now online

 Oct 23, 2012: SWEPAM data status update

-The SWEPAM observations, especially the density measurement, have become increasing sparse over the past few years as the primary channel electron multiplier (CEM) detectors have aged.
-Now, 13 years past the original planned mission lifetime, these Ulysses spare detectors do not provide adequate gain to make good measurements.
+The SWEPAM observations, in particular the proton density and to lesser extent the temperature, became increasing sparse starting in 2010 as the primary channel electron multiplier (CEM) detectors have aged.
+Now, many years past the original planned mission lifetime, these Ulysses spare detectors do not provide adequate gain to make good measurements.
 In response, the ACE science team has developed and implemented, starting Oct 23 2012, an innovative mission operations concept that more frequently repoints the ACE spacecraft's spin axis further away from the Sun.
-This allows other, stronger CEMs that have received significantly less total fluence to measure the solar wind; this operational improvement should significantly increase the frequency of good quality SWEPAM observations, back to levels not seen in several years.
+This allows other, stronger CEMs that have received significantly less total fluence to measure the solar wind; this operational improvement has significantly increased the frequency of good quality SWEPAM observations, back to levels not seen in several years.

 ACE Science Center Paper - Published in Space Science Reviews, Volume 86, Nos.
 1-4, 1998.